eosc-cos4cloud/mecoda-minka/README.md

 ## Observation

-The object `Observation` contains the information of each of the observations registered in [Minka] (https://minka-sdg.org/observations) and has the following attributes:
+The `Observation` object contains the information of each of the observations registered in [Minka](https://minka-sdg.org/observations) and has the following attributes. **New in v1.8.4+**: Enhanced with automatic geographic coordinate processing and optimized taxonomic data extraction.

 | Attribute | Type | Description | Default value |
 | -------- | ---- | ----------- | ----------------- |